greyarea/sift/README.markdown

 `sift_counter:create/2` as counters are automatically created when first used.
 Automatically created counters start at zero.

+## Meters

+Examples:

+    sift_meter:mark("connections").

+    sift_meter:mark("mana_spent", 10).

+Note that a single meter produces four metrics, the mean rate, and the 1, 5, and 15-min exponetially weighted averages.

 ## Introspection

 You can list all metrics with: